-- Google Compute Engine: An infrastructure as a service (IaaS) offering that provides users with virtual machine instances for workload hosting.
+- Google Compute Engine, which is an infrastructure-as-a-service (IaaS) offering that provides users with virtual machine instances for workload hosting.

-- Google App Engine: A platform as a service (PaaS) offering that gives software developers access to Google's scalable hosting.
+- Google App Engine, which is a platform-as-a-service (PaaS) offering that gives software developers access to Google's scalable hosting.
 Developers can also use a software developer kit (SDK) to develop software products that run on App Engine.

-- Google Cloud Storage: A cloud storage platform designed to store large, unstructured data sets.
-Google also offers database storage options including Cloud Datastore for NoSQL non-relational storage, Cloud SQL for MySQL fully-relational storage and Google's native Cloud Bigtable database.
+- Google Cloud Storage, which is a cloud storage platform designed to store large, unstructured data sets.
+Google also offers database storage options, including Cloud Datastore for NoSQL nonrelational storage, Cloud SQL for MySQL fully relational storage and Google's native Cloud Bigtable database.

-- Google Container Engine: A management and orchestration system for Docker containers that run within Google's public cloud.
+- Google Container Engine, which is a management and orchestration system for Docker containers that runs within Google's public cloud.
 Google Container Engine is based on the Google Kubernetes container orchestration engine.

-Google Cloud Platform also includes cloud services for data processing and analytics, such as Google BigQuery for SQL-like queries made against multi-terabyte data sets.
-In addition, Google Cloud Dataflow is a data processing service intended for analytics, extract transform and load (ETL) and real-time computational projects.
+Google continues to add higher-level services, such as those related to big data and machine learning, to its cloud platform.
+Google big data services include those for data processing and analytics, such as Google BigQuery for SQL-like queries made against multi-terabyte data sets.
+In addition, Google Cloud Dataflow is a data processing service intended for analytics; extract, transform and load (ETL); and real-time computational projects.
 The platform also includes Google Cloud Dataproc, which offers Apache Spark and Hadoop services for big data processing.

-The Google Cloud Platform suite of services is always evolving, and Google may periodically introduce, change or discontinue services based on user demand or competitive pressures.
+The Google Cloud Platform suite of services is always evolving, and Google periodically introduces, changes or discontinues services based on user demand or competitive pressures.
 Google's main competitors in the public cloud computing market include Amazon Web Services (AWS) and Microsoft Azure.